 - In Spider-Man, the Green Goblin tries to force Spidey into making a Sadistic Choice - save his Love Interest, or a bunch of school children?
 What Goblin doesn't expect is for all the people on the bridge to try to help Spidey by pelting him with various objects.
-Over the din, one man's voice can be heard shouting:
+Over the din, two men's voice can be heard shouting:

-"This is New York!
-You mess with one of us, you mess with all of us!"
+Bystander 2: You mess with one of us, you mess with all of us!